You built the app. It works. Now you want it to make money.

 - Find 3–5 people who have the problem you solved

-- Get them using the product for free or at a discount
+- Get them using the product free or at a discount

-- When they tell you they'd pay for it — charge them
+- When they say they'd pay for it, charge them

 - Then set up Stripe properly and sell to more people

-Running this sequence manually first means you know what message converts, which features matter, and whether the pricing feels right.
-Running ads or scaling before you know these things is how you burn money without learning anything.
+Going through this manually first means you know which message converts, which features matter, and whether the price lands.
+Skipping to ads or scaling before you know any of this is how you spend money without learning anything.

-Once you know your model and your price, the question becomes: where are the people who have this problem?
+Once you know your model and price, the question is where people who have this problem actually spend time.

-They're on Reddit asking questions, on Twitter/X complaining about the thing you built to fix, in niche communities looking for exactly what you made.
-The challenge is finding those conversations consistently without spending two hours a day on manual searching.
+They're on Reddit asking questions, on Twitter/X complaining about the exact thing you built to fix, in niche communities looking for recommendations.
+The challenge is finding those conversations consistently without spending two hours every morning searching.

 VibeUsers monitors Reddit and Twitter/X for threads where your product is relevant.
 You get a daily digest, read it in ten minutes, and reply to the ones that fit.
 The monetization comes after the conversation.